Please Rotate Your Device

 Imagine if you could magically increase the size of your market, or the size of your market share.
 Wouldn't that be great?

-Measuring a box is easy.
+Measuring office space is easy.
 If we lived in a world in which tenants paid for the actual square footage WITHIN their space you would not be reading this article right now.

 The square footage would match the amount of carpet you purchased.